The temperament of a Dachshund is a robust and courageous dog. He has great stamina and a unique character.

 Typical properties of the Dachshund

 Due to its origins as an independent hunting and guard dog, the Teckel has a courageous and spicy character.
 Brave, fierce behavior and barking was useful when Dachshunds had to compete underground with a badger or a fox.
-The little Dachshund also has great endurance and is intelligent and stubborn.
+The little dog also has great endurance and is intelligent and stubborn.

 Even though De Teckel is a companion dog, he is not a typical lap dog.
-It is important to challenge your Dachshund mentally and physically.
+It is important to challenge your dog mentally and physically.
 The lively and cheerful Dachshund loves to play and is, because of his background as a hunting dog, also very fanatic.
-Walking through the forest and playing with branches and balls, whether or not in the water, and just snooping around and digging, are good things for Dachshunds.
+Walking through the forest and playing with branches and balls, whether or not in the water, and just snooping around and digging, are good things for this breed.
 But do you want to fetch fun together?
 You have the chance that your Dachshund simply keeps the stick or toy with him.
 After all, he has his own will.

 Not only the temperament of your Dachshund is unique.
 With its long back, it also has a unique construction.
 You can easily keep a Dachshund in an apartment, but because of that long back it is wise not to let him walk stairs.